 Though such an arrangement poses unique management issues, I truly believe it’s the best way to work in the 21st century.

-You see, when you run a virtual workforce, you can’t count on time tracking.
+You see, when managing a virtual workplace, you can’t count on time tracking.
 I’d drive myself absolutely nuts trying to verify if my employees worked a full eight hour day.
 So instead, we focus on results.
 Output.
 What did you do this week to add value to the firm?

 It’s a much more sobering work environment.
 Everyone knows who is crushing it any particular week.
 There is no space for slackers to hide.